qinyang-bao/HapticDevice/README.md

 might be controlled separately.

 Currently, the software aspect (first version) of this project has been developped and tested.
 The next step is to finish and verify the electrical and mechanical designs.

+The CAD of individual enclosing for the 307-100 vibration motor and the KiCad files for the breakout board for the drv2603 are also included in this repo.